Class of 2019

 - Hometown: Cary, NC

-Serving as student council president in high school led Kristin to pursue Student Government opportunities at Notre Dame.
-She currently represents her residence hall on Senate and was involved in FUEL her freshman year at Notre Dame.
-Additionally, Kristin serves as Vice President of “the Shirt” at Notre Dame, a student-led initiative that has raised 10 million dollars to support student groups and activities on campus.
-She also works with Undergraduate Admissions as both a member of the Reilly Visitation Program student team and a student admissions tour guide.
+Serving as student council president in high school led Kristin to pursue involvement in Student Government at Notre Dame.
+She represented her residence hall on Senate, and she was a member of FUEL during her first year.
+Additionally, Kristin serves as President of “The Shirt," a student-led charity which sells 150,000 t-shirts annually and has raised over $10 million to support student groups on campus.
+She also works with Undergraduate Admissions as both a member of the Reilly Visitation Program student team and a tour guide.

 Kristin was a competitive jump roper for ten years, and excelled at national and international jump rope competitions, placing third in the nation at the U.S. Jump Rope Grand National competition in 2014.
-She is the founder of the nation’s third collegiate jump rope team, and is incredibly excited to begin practices with ND Rec Sport’s newest student club, Jump Rope, in Fall 2016.
+She is the founder of Notre Dame Jump Rope, one of ND's newest club sports, and has performed and collaborated with other college jump rope teams at various events in South Bend.

 - Areas of Study: Finance; English